 In this WEBMD article, the author describes an over-active immune response as the cause of chronic allergies.
 When your immune system responds to a perceived threat, it activates many of your body’s elimination functions.
-Your body then manifests symptoms such as runny nose, watery eyes, or loose stools.
+Your body then manifests symptoms such as runny nose, watery eyes, or sinus congestion.
 Your body is trying to eliminate the substance any way it can.

 Remember, allergies and immune reactions are the problem.
-NAET is the solution!
+Acupuncture and SAAT are the solution!

 What Causes Chronic Allergies?